puppetlabs/puppet-docs/source/pe/2.0/console_reports.markdown

 ![Facts in the inventory][reports_inventory]

-Facts include things like the operating system, the amount of memory, and the primary IP address.
+Facts include things like the operating system (`operatingsystem`), the amount of memory (`memorytotal`), and the primary IP address (`ipaddress`).
 You can also [add arbitrary custom facts][customfacts] to your Puppet modules, and they too will show up in the inventory.

 [customfacts]: http://docs.puppetlabs.com/guides/custom_facts.html